Jovz19200/alx-system_engineering-devops/0x01-shell_permissions/README.md

 shell permissions break down
-1. changing current user to the other user
+0. changing current user to the other user
-2. printing user
+1. printing user
 2. pint all groups the current user is part of
+3. changing the owner of the file